-Posttraumatic stress disorder affects almost 8% of people sometime during their life, including childhood (see Mental Health Disorders in Children: Posttraumatic Stress Disorder).
+Posttraumatic stress disorder affects almost 8% of people sometime during their life, including childhood (see Acute and Posttraumatic Stress Disorders in Children and Adolescents).
 Many people who undergo or witness traumatic events, such as combat veterans and victims of rape or other violent acts, experience posttraumatic stress disorder.

 In posttraumatic stress disorder, people have frequent, unwanted memories replaying the traumatic event.
 Nightmares are common.
 Much less often, people relive events as if they were actually happening (flashbacks) rather than simply being remembered.